wavefrontHQ/docs/pages/doc/csp_api_tokens.md

 {% include warning.html content="Do not share your API token with anyone.
 Accounts that have the token can authenticate without a username/password."%}

-## Managing the VMware Cloud Services API Tokens in Your VMware Cloud Organization
+## Manage the VMware Cloud Services API Tokens in Your VMware Cloud Organization

 If your domain is federated and the Identity Governance and Administration (IGA) is activated, the users with the VMware Cloud **Organization Owner** role have access to advanced features, including managing the API tokens within the organization.
 For details, see [What is Identity Governance and Administration and how does it work with VMware Cloud Services](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E6661280-A88A-4E26-9008-4C1620641FA1.html) in the VMware Cloud services documentation.